DataDog/documentation/content/en/getting_started/session_replay/_index.md

 ## Configuring Session Replays

 Session Replay is available in the RUM Browser SDK.
-To start collecting data for Session Replay, set up Datadog RUM Browser Monitoring by creating a RUM application, generating a client token generation, and initializing the RUM Browser SDK.
+To start collecting data for Session Replay, set up [Datadog RUM Browser Monitoring][7] by creating a RUM application, generating a client token generation, and initializing the RUM Browser SDK.

 For further instructions on collecting Session Replay data, follow the [RUM Getting Started guide][2] for your application.